Why Use a Session Policy?

 For organizations that support a diverse group of clients, representatives need to be able to handle sessions with permissions based on multiple factors.
 With session policies, a support representative's effective permissions granted and restrictions applied are dynamic, based on criteria other than just that representative's user permissions.

-Session policies apply permissions not only to the representative but also to Jump Clients and support portals, and by extension to Bomgar Buttons, Jumpoints, and local Jumps.
+Session policies apply permissions not only to the representative but also to Jump Items and support portals, and by extension to Bomgar Buttons, Jumpoints, and local Jumps.
 The ability to apply permissions on multiple levels aids in flexibility and security.

 Applying session policies can also help with your security measures.
 Some of your end-users may be in environments that require stricter security than is required by other end-users.
 With session policies, you can comply with rigid security requirements without sacrificing use of your full tool set for less-restricted end-users.
 By assigning separate session policies for different customer support portals, you can adjust the security level based on your clients' needs.